H3K9me2

 H3K9me2 is an epigenetic modification to the DNA packaging protein Histone H3.
 It is a mark that indicates the di-methylation at the 9th lysine residue of the histone H3 protein.
 H3K9me2 is strongly associated with transcriptional repression.
 H3K9me2 levels are higher at silent compared to active genes in a 10kb region surrounding the transcriptional start site.
 H3K9me2 represses gene expression both passively, by prohibiting acetylation as therefore binding of RNA polymerase or its regulatory factors, and actively, by recruiting transcriptional repressors.
 H3K9me2 has also been found in megabase blocks, termed Large Organised Chromatin K9 domains (LOCKS), which are primarily located within gene-sparse regions but also encompass genic and intergenic intervals.
 Its synthesis is catalyzed by G9a, G9a-like protein, and PRDM2.
 H3K9me2 can be removed by a wide range of histone lysine demethylases (KDMs) including KDM1, KDM3, KDM4 and KDM7 family members.
 H3K9me2 is important for various biological processes including cell lineage commitment, the reprogramming of somatic cells to induced pluripotent stem cells, regulation of the inflammatory response, and addiction to drug use.

 Nomenclature

 H3K9me2 indicates dimethylation of lysine 9 on histone H3 protein subunit:

-Lysine Methylation
+Lysine methylation

 This diagram shows the progressive methylation of a lysine residue.
-The di-methylation denotes the methylation present in H3K9me2.
+The di-methylation (third from left) denotes the methylation presentpresent in H3K9me2.